Connor Wong Preview, Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong is batting .243 with 26 doubles, two triples, nine home runs and 22 walks.
+- Wong is hitting .240 with 26 doubles, two triples, nine home runs and 22 walks.

+- Wong has reached base via a hit in 61 games this year (of 112 played), and had multiple hits in 17 of those games.

-- Wong has driven home a run in 26 games this season (23.4%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..
+- Wong has had an RBI in 26 games this season (23.2%), including nine multi-RBI outings (8.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 44 games this year, with multiple runs nine times.
+- He has scored in 39.3% of his games this year, with more than one run scored in 8.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.